namra-24/Student-Marks-Prediction/README.md

 - 💎 Glassmorphic UI: Deep blurs, soft shadows, and vibrant gradients create a modern, immersive user experience.
 - 🎭 Smooth Animations: Features "Fade-in on Scroll" logic using the Intersection Observer API and reactive hover scaling.
 - 💾 Persistent Memory: Your progress is automatically saved to LocalStorage, ensuring your garden survives even after the tab is closed.

+## 📸 Preview
+- How to play:
+-- Add a habit (e.g., "Morning Yoga").
+-- Scroll to the current day in the habit's date bar.
+-- Click the bubble to "water" your plant.
+-- Every few checkmarks, your plant evolves!